sjentsch/lsjDocs/lsj/Ch15_FactorAnalysis_1.rst

 .. ----------------------------------------------------------------------------

-For Factors 1, 2, 3 and 4 the pattern of factor loadings closely matches the putative factors specified in :numref:`fig-efa2`.
+For Factors 1, 2, 3 and 4 the pattern of factor loadings closely matches the putative factors specified in :numref:`tab-bfi`.
 Phew!
 And factor 5 is pretty close, with four of the five observed variables that putatively measure “Openness” loading pretty well onto the factor.
 Variable ``O4`` doesn’t quite seem to fit though, as the factor solution in :numref:`fig-efa7` suggests that